Vision: We deliver high quality education for every student so they can thrive now and in the future

 School values: Caring, Honesty, Excellence, Respect and Responsibility

 The school community encompasses a rich multicultural heritage and a diverse socio-economic population.
-A large percentage of the school population in 2024 was from a cultural and language background other than English, 59.67% of our students speaking a language other than English at home.
-There were approximately 46 languages spoken by staff, students and families in 2024.
+A large percentage of the school population is from a cultural and language background other than English with 60.38% of our students speaking a language other than English at home.
+There are approximately 49 languages spoken by staff, students and families.
 1% of our students are from an Aboriginal and/or Torres Strait Islander background.
-We continued to provide an Education Support (ES) member in the office to assist our Arabic-speaking community.
+We provide an Education Support (ES) member in the office to assist our Arabic-speaking community.
 A number of other staff members assist with translation for languages other than English such as Hindi and Macedonian.
 The school places a great emphasis on making new staff, students and parents feel settled and a part of our school community.
-In 2024, we partnered with the Refugee Education in Schools Project to identify and implement strategies to have a positive impact on the achievement, engagement, and wellbeing outcomes of students, specifically our 36 students from refugee backgrounds and their families.
+We partner with the Refugee Education in Schools Project to identify and implement strategies to have a positive impact on the achievement, engagement, and wellbeing outcomes of students, specifically our 36 students from refugee backgrounds and their families.

 All year levels are supported by Education Support Staff.
-The leadership structure consisted of the Principal, Assistant Principals overseeing the areas of Curriculum - Literacy and Numeracy, Wellbeing and Student Voice and Agency.
-This model was supported by Learning Specialists at each year level and Leading Teachers.
+The leadership structure consists of the Principal, Assistant Principals overseeing the areas of Curriculum - Literacy and Numeracy, Wellbeing and Student Voice and Agency.
+This model is supported by Learning Specialists and Leading Teachers who lead year level cohorts and oversee areas of the curriculum and wellbeing.

 © 2023 Epping Views Primary School